stephanos/rewire/README.md

   use Rewire
   import Mox

   rewire Conversation, English: Mock            # acts as an alias to the rewired module

   test "greet" do
     stub(Mock, :greet, fn -> "bonjour" end)
-    assert Conversation.init() == "bonjour"    # this uses Mock now!
+    assert Conversation.start() == "bonjour"    # this uses Mock now!
   end
 end
 ```